 Nice Guys are nice only on the surface.
-If you dig deeper, you will quickly discover that Nice Guys are anything but nice.
+If you dig deeper, you will quickly discover the shadow part of the Nice Guys, which is not-that-nice.

-Here are some examples of how they are actually not nice:
+Here are some examples of when they are actually not nice:

 The attempt to be good whatever it takes typically involves trying to eliminate or hide certain things about themselves and become what they believe others want them to be.
-This obviously makes them dishonest as they hide their mistakes, avoid conflict, say what others want to hear and lie about their true feelings.
+This obviously makes them dishonest as they hide their mistakes, avoid conflict, say what others want to hear, and lie about their true feelings.
 They will hide information that would be a threat to their self-image.
 They can even bend truths.
 They would harmonize contradictory pieces of information and rationalize so that they can feel good about themselves despite breaking their own integrity.
-Eg. man who created his own definition of infidelity because he cheated on his wife.

 They are controlling and manipulative.
 They tend to manipulate the other person to get what they want because they are scared to ask for it directly.
 They expect the world to give them back for being nice and if it does not happen, they seek it indirectly.
 Even though they claim they give unconditionally, they secretly feel frustrated about giving so much while seemingly getting so little in return.

 They are passive-aggressive.
-Due to not expressing their emotions as they come up, they have a lot of suppressed anger and they express their frustration and resentment through the indirect, roundabout and not so nice means.
-This includes being unavailable, forgetting, being late, not following through, not able to get an erection, climaxing too quickly, etc. As a result, they are full of rage.
-They deny ever getting angry, but this repressed anger creates a pressure cooker of anger which tends to erupt in the most unexpected and seemingly inappropriate times.
+Due to not expressing their emotions as they come up, they have a lot of suppressed anger and they express their frustration and resentment through indirect means.
+This includes being unavailable, forgetting, being late, not following through, not being able to get an erection, climaxing too quickly, etc. As a result, they are full of rage.
+They deny ever getting angry, but this repressed anger creates a pressure cooker of anger that tends to erupt in the most unexpected and seemingly inappropriate times.

 They struggle with relationships.
 They tend to be terrible listeners because they are too busy figuring the other person out.
-They fear conflict leaving them rarely able to work their way through the problem.
+Their fear of conflict is making it close to impossible to work their way through the problem.
 They struggle with setting boundaries, which is key to healthy relationships.
 They feel they want the closeness of other people, but their behaviors make it difficult for other people to get truly close to them.
 As a result, they often feel like victims and see other people as a source of their suffering.